Pooch11/DPS941-ColaBot/README.md

 ``connmanctl > connect [_____Key Token Here_______]``

-<Find your home router and copy the service tag key>.
+<Find your home router or hotspot and copy the service tag key>.
 You can later link to the BeagleBone in order to restore internet access to your device.

-NOTE:  This will connect your BBB wireless to your home router giving the BBB internet access

 STEP2: